kaichaosun/mansion/README.md

 }
 ```

-## Questions
+## FAQ

-* what's the private key of Alice
+Q: What's the private key of Alice?
+A: The key seed of prebuild accout Alice is `//Alice`, and bob's seed is `//Bob`, [source code](https://github.com/paritytech/substrate/blob/master/core/cli/src/lib.rs#L727).

-* why system::Trait do not need to import
+Q: Why system::Trait do not need to import?
+A: The use of `system::Trait` is a full path to system crate, no need to import with `use` keyword.

-* all the user can run a validator?
+Q: Can all the user run a validator?
+A: For `dev` network, Alice is the only one and default validator.
+For `local` network, Alice and Bob are the available validators.
+If you are playing on `kusama` network with Polkadot, you need enough ksm to be selected as a validator.

-* option<Balance> -> Balance in the serialization json format
+Q: What's the serialised json format for Option<Balance>?

-* `cargo build` is slow, how to improve it
+Q: `cargo build` is slow, how to improve it?
-* new created account is not allowed to execute extrinsics.
-* purge can't delete created account.
+A: If it's related to network, try use a mirrored crates registry.
+If it's hardware related, invest on yourself with a powerful machine. :)